yarathealmighty/nonogram_env/README.md

 It includes:

 - A `Board` class to generate and manage Nonogram puzzles.
-- A Gym-compatible `NonogramEnv` environment.
+- A Gymnasium-compatible `NonogramEnv` environment.
 - ANSI-rendered board with **hints, colored 3x3 tiles, and cumulative points**.
 - A baseline random agent example.